baidu-research/task_space/README.md

 We **hypothesize** that **representative** tasks are more **generalizable** to new tasks.
 This, of course, needs a rigorious mathematical proof.
 But empirically we find it is true, as indicated by the experiments on [NLP](#Linguistic-Tasks) and [vision](#Computer-Vision-Tasks) tasks.

-So, how to identify **reprentative** tasks?
+So, how to identify **representative** tasks?
 They are supposed to convey the most information about the rest of the task space.
 We formulate the problem into a Max-Mutual-Information (**MMI**) objective.
-The solver takes the covariance as input, and greedily picks reprentative tasks.
+The solver takes the covariance as input, and greedily picks representative tasks.

 #### Linguistic Tasks